 As a person who has blown out both of my knees in exactly this sort of manner, this ad is still tough to look at.
 Interestingly, when I interviewed Jim Castillo for this article, he informed me that the crash used in the ad was far worse looking than it actually was.
-Apparently, the English rider in the ad survived this ugly situation unscathed.
+Apparently, Michael Gemballa (the German rider in the ad) survived this ugly situation unscathed.
 Miracles aside, this ad certainly got its point across in graphic fashion.

 If you were reading motocross magazines in the mid-eighties, then chances are you remember the image shown above.
 Gruesome, spine-chilling, and for many of us entirely too close to home, this ad from 1985 for Innovation Sports’ new CTi knee brace was the ultimate attention-grabber.
 Regardless of whether you recoiled in horror or stared in disbelief, it was sure to make a lasting impression.